pippinbarr/cart253/topics/conditionals/introducing-conditionals.md

 # Introducing conditionals {

-One of the most interesting things a program can do is *change how it works* depending on what is happening.
+One of the most interesting things a program can do is *change how it responds depending on what is happening*.
 Maybe it could respond to mouse movement, or to the current time, or to the weather?
 A key way to tell a program what to do in different situations is to use *conditionals*, expressed in code as `if`-statements.

 ## In this module